Jalapeno Plant Care: How to Grow and Care for Jalapenos

 Damping-off

-Damping-off in jalapenos is caused by several factors including; high salt concentrations, poor seed quality, severe nutrient deficiencies, improper planting depth, and soggy soils.
-Fungi such as Fusarium, Pythium, and Rhizoctonia also cause this problem.
+Several factors, including high salt concentrations, poor seed quality, severe nutrient deficiencies, improper planting depth, and soggy soils, cause jalapenos to dampen off.

 Seedlings fail to emerge (pre-emergence damping-off), small seedlings collapse (post-emergence damping-off), or seedlings are stunted (root rot and collar rot).

-Symptoms of this problem include; seedlings fail to emerge, the collapse of already emerged seedlings, and seedlings have stunted growth.
+Symptoms of this problem include seedlings failing to emerge, the collapse of already-emerged seedlings, and seedlings have stunted growth.

-To control damping-off, plant vigorous transplants or high-quality seeds, and use well-drained soil.
-Also, ensure that there is good aeration to reduce the surface moisture.
-Or, spray the plants with a copper-based fungicide.
+Plant vigorous transplants or high-quality seeds to control damping-off.
+Use well-drained soil.
+Also, ensure good aeration to reduce surface moisture.
+Spray the plants with a copper-based fungicide.

 Harvest mature jalapeno peppers